rob-g2-365/waveshare_epaper_picture_frame/README.md

 ### Enable Serial Debug

-If you run into problems you may want to enable serial debugging.
+If you run into problems, you may want to enable serial debugging.
 To enable serial debug out, uncomment line 50.

 <pre>
 // Include this flag to turn on serial logging.
 // #define SERIAL_DEBUG
 </pre>

 The last failure is saved in the EEPROM.
-When booting the error code is outputted over the serial port.
+When booting, the error code is outputted over the serial port.
 The error codes are listed in line 36 of debug.h.
 <pre>
 #define ERRORCODE_TEST                        0
 #define ERRORCODE_EPAPER_INIT_FAILED          0x101